 Since the Affordable Care Act (ACA) was implemented nationwide, approximately 400,000 Arkansas citizens have gained access to health insurance.
-Researchers have estimated that over just several years Arkansas’ GDP would increase by more than half a billion dollars due to the ACA’s passage, and since then and up to 2019 the state’s total gross domestic product will increase by $550 million because of the ACA.
+Researchers have estimated that over just several years Arkansas’ GDP would increase by more than half a billion dollars due to the ACA’s passage, and since then and up to 2019 the state’s economy has grown by $13 billion.
 Experts also report that approximately 6,200 jobs have been created as an effect of the ACA, including high paying jobs in health services management and administration.<!- mfunc search_btn -> <!- /mfunc search_btn -> <!- mfunc feat_school ->

 Thanks in part to the millions being poured back into the state’s economy, the healthcare industry in Arkansas is experiencing significant growth.
-The Arkansas Department of Workforce Services reports that the number of jobs in the healthcare administration and management field in the state is set to experience an 18 percent growth rate between 2012-2022.
+The Arkansas Division of Workforce Services reports that the number of jobs in the healthcare administration and management field in the state is set to experience an 19.4 percent growth rate between 2018-2028.

 Earning a Healthcare Administration Degree in Arkansas

 For new students or those already working in the healthcare field, there are plenty of degree options available in Arkansas (both in an online and on-campus format).
 There is a wide range of programs available to suit each student’s unique needs.